SapiensRanae/LV/README.md

 ## 📝 License

 This project is for educational purposes only.
-Not intended for real gambling or commercial use.
+Not intended for real gambling or commercial use yet.

 ---